 Sharaddha Mahilkar writes a poem in Hindi where she explores the freedom she enjoys in living in her fantasy world while also staying firmly grounded in her reality.

 With parent-child, romantic partners, and many other kinds of relationships, there’s a degree of keeping up of fantasy involved.
 Trying to live up to the expectations of those you care about isn’t easy!
 The Video Page features a woman who’s found a creative way to negotiate her mother’s yearning to have her married.

 In the mid-month issue, Sheba Remy Kharbanda writes a beautiful story about a little girl called Eudaimonia who braves the darkness that befalls her and finds a way to living life in full technicolour.
 Jaya Sharma deliberates about why there should be space for sexual and romantic fantasies in feminism, especially ones that are considered politically incorrect.

 Syed Saad Ahmad reviews the Raj Kapoor classic film Satyam Shivam Sundaram for its take on the nature of fantasy, beauty and desire.

 In the Hindi section, Asmi contributes an article on how pornography has shaped our perceptions of BDSM.
 Shraddha Mahilkar translates Radhika Chandiramani’s Issue In Focus for the month on what happens when fantasy comes together with sexuality.

-Four curated articles feature in the Blog Roll: a moving piece on the comfort of forging an intimacy with a digital confidante; fascinating new scientific research on women’s sexual fantasies; an essay on the mobile phone games (a surprisingly large number of) women play; and a new graphic novel about Priya, the “superhero” rape survivor who fights acid attacks.
+Some curated articles feature in the Blog Roll: fascinating new scientific research on women’s sexual fantasies; and a new graphic novel about Priya, the “superhero” rape survivor who fights acid attacks.

 Next month’s issues will be about People’s Movements and Sexuality.